just95/toml.dart/README.md

 str4 = '''Hello World!'''
 ```

-**Integers** are of type `int` and **float**ing point numbers are represented
+**Integers** are of type `int` and **float**ing point numbers are represented as `double`s.
-as `double`s.
 When compiled to JavaScript these two types are not distinct.
-Thus a float without decimal places might accidentally be encoded as an
+Thus a float without decimal places might accidentally be encoded as an integer.
-integer.
-This behavior would lead to the generation of invalid numeric
+This behavior would lead to the generation of invalid numeric arrays.
-arrays.
-The `TomlEncoder` addresses this issue by analyzing the contents of numeric
+The `TomlEncoder` addresses this issue by analyzing the contents of numeric arrays first.
-arrays first.
-If any of its items cannot be represented as an integer, all items will be
-encoded as floats instead.
+If any of its items cannot be represented as an integer, all items will be encoded as floats instead.
-Encoding the following map:
+Encoding the following map, for example, would throw an `MixedArrayTypesException` in the VM.

 ```dart
 var document = {